MakeSchool-Tutorials/Robot-Wars-Swift/P4-Pair-Programming/content.md

 Begin with trying to beat SimpleRobot.
 Once you can do that, move on and try to defeat the other robots!

-Remember, the entire documentation is in `/docs` folder and located [here](../robot_docs.html).
+Remember, the entire documentation is in `/docs` folder in the project you downloaded.
 You should read it over now with your partner.

 Now its time to try out your own strategy.
 With your partner, plan out a robot.
 Start pair programming it together as described above.
 Good luck to you and your partner!